ing-bank/lion/packages/button/README.md

 export const main = () => html` <lion-button>Default</lion-button> `;
 ```

-## Live Demo/Documentation

-> See our [storybook](http://lion-web-components.netlify.com/?path=/docs/buttons-button) for a live demo and API documentation

 ## Features

 - Clickable area that is bigger than visual size